Obycodez55/gamzee/README.md

-# Who Wants To Be A Millionaire CLI Game
+# Gamezee - Who Wants To Be A Millionaire CLI Game

 ## Description